Closed Exhibition - Captain Linnaeus Tripe: Photographer of India and Burma, 1852-1860

 24 June – 11 October 2015.
-This exhibition will feature some of the earliest and most striking views of the landscape and architecture of India and Burma, by a pioneering British photographer.
-Part of the V&A India Festival.
+This exhibition featured some of the earliest and most striking views of the landscape and architecture of India and Burma, by a pioneering British photographer.
+Part of the V&A India Festival 2015.

 Touring Exhibition - Horst: Photographer of Style